Twisted moments of L-functions and spectral reciprocity: The Kuznetsov formula

 \subsection{Fourier expansion of Eisenstein series}

-The Fourier expansion of Eisenstein series is computed explicitly in \cite[Section 5]{KL} (see \cite[Section 2.7]{BH} for similar calculations over number fields).
 The unitary Eisenstein spectrum of $\Gamma_0(N)$ can be parametrized by a continuous parameter $s = 1/2 + it$ together with pairs $(\chi, M)$, where $\chi$ is a primitive Dirichlet character of conductor $c_{\chi}$ and $M \in \Bbb{N}$ satisfies $c_{\chi}^2 \mid M \mid N$.
 For our purposes this adelic parametrization is more convenient than the classical parametrization by cusps.
 For fixed $t$ and $\chi$ the Eisenstein series for various $M$ belong to the same representation space.
+The corresponding spectral decomposition is proved in \cite{GJ}, and the Fourier expansion of these Eisenstein series is computed explicitly in \cite[Section 5]{KL} (see \cite[Section 2.7]{BH} for similar calculations over number fields).
+In the following, we quote from \cite{KL}.
 In the notation of \cite{KL} we have $M = \prod p^{i_p}$.
 We define as in \cite[(5.22)]{KL}

 say.
 Next, as in \cite[Section 5.5]{KL} we define

 The normalized Eisenstein series $E_{\chi, M, N}(z, s)$ of level $N$ corresponding to $(\chi, M)$ has the Fourier expansion where for $n \not= 0$ we have